0xVikasRushi/kademila/Readme.md

-Kademlia - Distributed Hash Table Implementation
+# Kademlia - Distributed Hash Table Implementation

-HashMap which store (key,value) pairs in system. what if you want to distribute this hashmap across various system
+This project implementing a Kademlia Distributed Hash Table (DHT) for storing and retrieving key-value pairs across a decentralized network

+This project focuses on a simplified Kademlia implementation demonstrating core concepts.
+While a real-world Kademlia uses 160-bit identifiers, I'm using 6 bits for easier testing (64 possible nodes).

-why need a need this DHT?
+## why need a need this DHT?

-1. maintaining p2p network (trustless)
-2. efficient in storage we can distribute data across all nodes
+1. **Scalability** - Efficiently  in storage we can distribute data across all nodes
+2. **Decentralization** - maintaining p2p network (trustless)
-3. fault tolerance
+3. **Fault Tolerance**

-Project Milestones
+## Project Stages

-1. Assigning Nodes
+1. Node Identification
 2. Distance Metric (Which Node should own <k,v> pair ?)
 3. Routing Storing Adjacent Node
 4. Routing (where to find <k,v>?)
-5. Store values in Single/Mutiple Nodes
+5. Store values in Nodes
-6. Updating <k,v> pair if network is gone

-**1 Assigning Nodes**
+##  1.Node Identification

-Each Node in network should have 160bit(20 bytes) id which should be unique
+Each node in the network receives a unique 6-bit identifier (000000 to 111111).

-SHA-1 hashing algorithm outputs 160 bit

-but for simplcity i will use 4 bits for unique id i.e 2^4=> 16 nodes

-Our system can have max of 16 nodes store

-**0000** (Node 0) similaritly -> **1111** (Node 15)
+ **In a real-world scenario, cryptographic hashing algorithms like SHA-1 would generate these unique IDs.**

-**2. Which Node should own <k,v> pair**
+## **2. Which Node should own <k,v> pair**

-Rules for distance metric

-1. d(x,x) = 0 self distance should be zero
-2. d(x,y) > 0 distance should be +ve

-3. d(x,y) + d(y,z) >= d(x,z) trianlge inequality

-   **shortest distance between the two points is staright line connecting them**

-distance metric used in kademlia is
-**d(x,y) = x ^ y (XOR) which is satisy all distance metric rules**
+*Kademlia use  the XOR (^) operation to calculate the distance between node IDs.
+It adheres to these properties:
+- `d(x, x) = 0` (distance to itself is zero)
+- `d(x, y) > 0` (distance is positive)
+- `d(x, y) + d(y, z) >= d(x, z)` (triangle inequality)

+* This metric helps determine which node should store a key-value pair based on the key's distance to node IDs.
+The node with the closest distance "owns" the key-value pair.

-- Lets take <k,v> pair and calculate distance between <k,v> and n0,n1.....n15 nodes
-- Node with mininum distance we will store <k,v> with <Node>
+Similarly  Lets take <k,v> pair and calculate distance between <k,v> and n0,n1.....n31 nodes .
+Node with mininum distance we will store <k,v> with <Node>

-**Observation : the most comman Prefix of key and shorter distance**
+**Observation : the most common Prefix of key and shorter distance**

-- Instead of building complete binary tree **(16 nodes)** building tree which has path and if you don;t find the path similar to it ignore the subtree

-**3. Routing Storing Adjacent Node**
+## **3. Routing Storing Adjacent Node**

 how would node 7 find what’s the value at key 13?